patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 }
 ```

 If we examine the above code, we can see that there's nothing too new happening here, with the exception of the "onSubmit()" method.
 In **onSubmit()**, the **user** property (modified using the form in the component template - see below) is passed to the **login** method, which (as we have seen) will pass the data on to the "/api/login" route of our "simple-API".
 If our simple-API successfully authenticates the user based on these credentials, the Observable will pass the message back (success), containing the JWT (in the "token" property).
-We then take this "token" (JWT) and store it in local storage as "access_token" for later use.
+We then take this "token" (JWT) and pass it to the "setToken" method to be stored (using localStorage) for later use.
 Additionally, we will redirect the user to the "/vehicles" route.

 If the simple-API sends an error back stating that there's an issue with the credentials, we can catch this error (err) in the 2nd "subscribe" callback and set the "warning" property of the component with the returned message.
 This will provide appropriate feedback to the user in the event that they have made a mistake entering their login credentials.